Private Water Supplies

 The supply may serve just one property or several properties through a network of pipes.

-All private water supplies must be registered with the council, who maintain a public register.
+All private water supplies must be registered with the council, who maintain the records.

 All private water supplies can pose a potential threat to health unless they are properly protected and treated.
 Unlike main water supplies, many private supplies are not treated to remove contamination.
 You may not be able to tell whether your water is safe; as contamination within the water may not be shown as a smell, taste or the colour of the water itself.